when to transplant an avocado tree into a pot after growing in water

 No matter the size of the pot you choose, be sure it has drainage holes.
 It should be easy for you to stick your finger into the soil to make sure the soil isn’t overly soggy, a condition that could lead to root rot.
 After transplanting your avocado tree, give it lots of water and place it in a brightly lit location.

 Growing an avocado tree in a large pot is ideal when you live in an area with cold winters but warm summers.
 You can move your avocado tree outside, where it can benefit from plenty of sunshine.
-Try to place your tree on a sunny side of the house, typically the south or southeast side.
+Try to place your tree on a sunny side of the house, typically the south or southeast side in temperate North America.
 With this placement, your tree will also get protection from cold north winds at night.

 When to transplant avocado trees outdoors